 LANSING — The new normal is coming for Michigan businesses, as Gov. Gretchen Whitmer prepares to begin reopening the economy.
 And that means the hunt is on for masks.

-Like hospitals before them, businesses statewide face the prospect of having to compete for personal protection equipment that remains in high demand amid the global pandemic.
+Like hospitals before them, businesses statewide face the prospect of having to compete for personal protective equipment that remains in high demand amid the global pandemic.

 Many are searching to secure masks, gloves, face shields and gowns to protect workers from the coronavirus, as well as thermometers to take temperatures before shifts and plexiglass barriers to separate workstations.